 We know according to Apostle John that love is an action word and that actions authenticate love, so if they sincerely analyze their hearts and acknowledge that they do not love well they need to take time out to pray that Jesus will change their heart because they can’t change their hearts on their own.

 Some may say it is just fear that they have, but the truth is perfect love cast out all fear.
 Not that sudden fear will not come, I’ve had that a number of times here, but Love will make you obey God, when he says do not be afraid of sudden fear, it is a spirit of boldness, power love and a sound mind.

-We all have friends, family member or someone around us who needs to hear the message of the gospel, and whatever your reason for holding back thus far is, let love, the same kind of compassion that moved Jesus overcome those reaons and move your heart to reaching out to them.
+We all have friends, family member or someone around us who needs to hear the message of the gospel.
+Whatever your reason for holding back thus far is, let love, the same kind of compassion that moved Jesus overcome those reasons and move your heart to reach out to them.